Re-wiring for Resilience

 In our day-to-day lives, our nervous system shifts between different states depending on whether we feel safe or in some level of threat.

 The hope is that we will most often be in a state of safety, connection, and wellbeing.
-When we need to, we can shift into a stress mode and utilize the change in energy to handle a challenge.
+When we need to, we can shift into a stress state and utilize the change in energy to handle a challenge.
 Then, once the challenge has been addressed, we should shift back to the state of safety again, living there most of the time.

 If you’re able to do that, it means your baseline is in a state of ease and safety.